NH Research and Industry Council Bios

 President, Prospect Hill Strategies

-An accomplished public affairs and business development consultant, David Cuzzi launched Prospect Hill Strategies in 2012.
-Today, he brings two decades of experience to benefit some of New Hampshire’s largest and smallest companies.
+David Cuzzi is an accomplished public affairs consultant and lobbyist.
+His unique, extensive background in government and public relations, and business development, provides organizations with a demonstrated ability to assess and shape their business environment to protect their interests and grow their bottom line.
+Mr. Cuzzi launched Prospect Hill Strategies in 2012.
+Today, he brings over two decades of experience to benefit some of New Hampshire’s largest and smallest companies.
+The results achieved in both New Hampshire and Washington, DC for a diverse client roster demonstrate the Firm’s ability to provide full service public affairs and government relations solutions to organizations with varying needs across a range of industries.
 David previously worked for BAE Systems’ Electronic Systems sector and its legacy businesses in Nashua, NH, in the roles of Manager, Business Development and Director, Government Relations.
-Prior to joining BAE Systems, David served as a top aide to then-U.S. Senator John E. Sununu (R-NH) on Capitol Hill, advising the Senator on National Security, Judiciary, Law Enforcement, and Veterans’ matters, and all issues pertinent to the Senator’s service on the Homeland Security and Government Affairs Committee.
-He also served in New Hampshire and Washington, DC as an aide for two members of the U.S. House of Representatives, handling a wide portfolio of issues, including all committee work for a member of the Appropriations Committee.
+Prior to joining BAE Systems, David served as a top aide to then-U.S. Senator John E. Sununu (R-NH) on Capitol Hill.
+Mr. Cuzzi also served in New Hampshire and Washington, DC as an aide for two members of the U.S. House of Representatives, handling a wide portfolio of issues, including all committee work for a member of the Appropriations Committee.
 His other career assignments include posts with Podesta Associates in Washington, DC, Putnam Investments in Andover, MA, Bob Dole’s 1996 New Hampshire Presidential Primary campaign, and the National Restaurant Association in Washington, DC.
-David is a graduate of St. Anselm College and is an appointed member of the New Hampshire Telecommunications Planning and Development Advisory Committee, a member of the Board of the New Hampshire Scholars program, the New Hampshire Advisory Committee of the U.S. Global Leadership Council, and a past Board Vice-Chair of the Manchester Community Health Center.
+Mr. Cuzzi is active in business and civic organizations.
+He is honored to serve on the following Boards of Directors: Elliot Health System, McAuliffe-Sheppard Discovery Center, NH Scholars, NH Research and Industry Council, Rivier University President’s Circle, and the New Hampshire Advisory Committee of the U.S. Global Leadership Council.
+David is Chair of the New Hampshire State Society’s annual Educational Opportunity Fund golf tournament and was an appointed member of the of the NH Telecommunications Planning and Development Advisory Committee, and Board Vice-Chair of the Manchester Community Health Center.

 State Director, NH Small Business Development Center